 BE AN AMERICORPS MEMBER

-- Apply Here for the Volunteer Coordinator Position
+- Applications are now closed for the Volunteer Coordinator Position (position description)

-- Apply Here for the Peer Leader Position
+- Applications for the Peer Leader Position (position description)

 30 AmeriCorps Members will serve as Volunteer Coordinators, 2 AmeriCorps Members will serve as Peer Leaders.